dasarpai/old.dasarpai.github.io/_dsblog/2023-08-20-Paper-Pretrained-Language-Models-for-Text-Generation.md

 1. [Brown2020], Language models are few-shot learners.
 In NeurIPS, 2020.
 1. [Chen2020a], Distilling knowledge learned in BERT for text generation.
 In ACL, 2020.
 1. [Chen2020b], Few-shot NLG with pre-trained language model.
 In ACL, 2020.
-1. [Conneau and Lample, 2019], Cross-lingual language model pretraining.
+1. [Conneau2019], Cross-lingual language model pretraining.
 In NeurIPS, 2019.
 1. [Devlin2019], BERT: pre-training of deep bidirectional transformers for language understanding.
 In NAACL-HLT, 2019.
 1. [Dong2019], Unified language model pretraining for natural language understanding and generation.
 In NeurIPS, 2019.
 1. [Fan2019], Unsupervised pre-training for sequence to sequence speech recognition.
 CoRR, arXiv preprint arXiv:1910.12418, 2019.